mozilla/puente/README.rst

   files
 * code to collapse whitespace for Jinja2's trans block
 * code to mark all gettext output as safe in templates
-* configured using with Django settings
+* configured using Django settings
 * solid documentation
 * solid tests